Schools from all over the world are welcome to join!

 The Clean Green revolution is in full swing.
 Not only to make energy more environmentally friendly but also to ensure it is affordable and accessible to all people.

 –> Take a look at one of the 2017 SOP Circles

 Many students have already read some English literature and poems at school and probably also saw film adaptations of English books.

 Participation will build a greater vocabulary and knowledge of famous literature, but most of all: It’s fun to share the beauty of the English language with your global classmates!

 Students and teachers are excited about learning goals and learning outcomes.
-In recent years they have experienced it as a unique learning experience: by sharing creative contributions students are not only able to connect and learn globally with peers, but are intensively learning and practicing various future skills meanwhile.
+In recent years they have experienced it as a unique learning experience: by sharing creative contributions students are not only able to connect and learn globally with peers, but are intensively learning and practising various future skills meanwhile.

-To create ownership of learning, students will set their own learning intensions and success criteria.
-Students will use peerScholar as tool for peer reflection (in the last phase in May) to reflect on their own and their peers’ learning process.
+To create ownership of learning, students will set their own learning intentions and success criteria.
+Students will use peerScholar as a tool for peer reflection (in the last phase in May) to reflect on their own and their peers’ learning process.

 Working in a Learning Circle includes student engagement, professional collaborative learning, global citizenship and 21st century /future skills.